Electric transmission costs have nearly doubled in the past seven years, and impact every PEC member. But, you can help keep these costs down.

 What determines transmission costs?

-If PEC’s energy use is high during the 4CP events, the cooperative will be charged more in transmission costs the following year — and because that cost is passed directly through to members, our members will see a higher transmission cost on their bills.
+If PEC’s energy use is high during the 4CP events, the cooperative will be charged more in transmission costs the following year — and because that cost is passed directly through, our members will see a higher transmission cost on their bills.

 When do these 4CP events occur?

 We can predict that a hot day might produce a peak event, but we can’t be sure until after it’s happened.
-That’s why it’s important to all pitch in together to shift our electric use away from the high demand time of 2-6 p.m., June through September — what we call Power Rush Hour.
+That’s why it’s important to pitch in together to shift our electric use away from the high demand time of 2 to 7 p.m., June through September — what we call Power Rush Hour.

 How much could I save?

-Take a look at your monthly PEC bill.
-For most residential members, the transmission costs comprise about 8–12 percent of the total due.
+Take a look at your monthly bill.
+For most residential members, the transmission costs comprise about 8-12% of the total due.

-For the past six years, that number has been increasing.
-But never fear — if you and your fellow members all take on Power Rush Hour together, you can reduce that cost on your bills.
+Take heart — if you and your fellow PEC members all take on Power Rush Hour together, you can reduce that cost on your bills.